MrAirspace/aircraft-flight-schedules/README.md

 # Details - What are the Date/Times in the Datasets?
-This concerns RWY times, so lift-off time for departures and touchdown times for arrivals.
+This concerns RWY times, so lift-off time for departures and touchdown time for arrivals.

 # Details - How are Go-Arounds Considered?